hazard-ready/seattle-ready/README.md

 Upload photos to show in a photo gallery in the search results, under Past Events.
 Make sure that the heading you enter here matches the heading that the photos will appear under.

 ###### Data Overview Images
-In the box at the bottom of every page, there's a section called 'Quick Data Overview'.
+There are a bunch of thumbnails on the data page, under a section called 'Data Overview Images'.
 That's where these will show up, as links that open in a new tab or window.
-The link_text field is what the link says, like 'Earthquakes: Distance from a Fault', and you can upload the appropriate image here.
+The link_text field is what the link/caption says, like 'Earthquakes: Distance from a Fault'.
+The image field is the thumbnail image and the pdf field is for the full-fidelity PDF.
+You can use the 'data_overview_load' management task to load these from a spreadsheet if you like.

 ###### Shapefile Groups
 When you imported data, you were asked for a group name for your shapefiles, so that you can present, say, all your earthquake data togther, all your volcano data together, and so on.
 This is the place where you can choose display names for those groups that show up on the site, and configure the order in which they will appear on the page with all the content.
 You can also add a note at the top of the section that they appear in.